systemcarl/weblog/outlines/about-me.md

     - Further technological advancements will require scientific discovery.
 - I plan to continue my research within the fields of computer science, psychology, and physics.
-    - Experimenting with modern technologies provides endless opportunity to make observations and collect data.
-    - The modularity of software solutions allows new solutions to be applied to problems outside their domain.
-    - My priority is primarily to build technology through scientific practice.

     - I hope my efforts will also contribute to future scientific research and education.